David Rollo (politician)

 David Rollo (July 1919 – 18 September 2006) was a Scottish nationalist political activist.

-Born in Lenzie, Rollo studied at Lenzie Academy and played for Lenzie Rugby Club.
-During World War II, he joined the Royal Electrical and Mechanical Engineers and rose to become a sergeant, completing more than fifty parachute jumps.
-In 1943, he gained admittance to the University of Glasgow to study electrical engineering and, although his time was interrupted by a year recuperating from tuberculosis, he qualified and spent the remainder of his career in the industry.
+Born in Springburn, North Glasgow, Rollo studied at Lenzie Academy and played for Lenzie Rugby Club.
+During World War II, he joined the Royal Electrical and Mechanical Engineers attached to the 6th Airborne Division, and rose to become a sergeant.
+They reached Wismar which fell on May 1st 1945.
+In 1947, he gained admittance to the University of Glasgow to study electrical engineering and, although his time was interrupted by a year recuperating from tuberculosis, he eventually graduated BSc and spent the remainder of his career in the industry.

-Rollo joined the Scottish National Party (SNP) and was elected as its treasurer in 1953, serving until 1965.
+Rollo joined the Scottish National Party (SNP) and was elected as its treasurer in 1953/4, serving until 1967.
 This was a difficult time for the party's finances, and he often used his personal funds to pay the office secretary.